Azure/AzureStackHCI-EvalGuide/nested/steps/1a_NestedInAzure.md

 With login successful, and the target subscription confirmed, you can move on to deploy the VM.

 #### Deploy the VM with PowerShell ####
-In order to keep things as streamlined and quick as possible, we're going to be deploying the VM that will host Azure Stack HCI, using PowerShell.
+In order to keep things as streamlined and quick as possible, we're going to be deploying the VM that will host Azure Stack HCI 20H2, using PowerShell.
 As an alternative option, we will provide an alternative method using the Azure Portal and an Azure Resource Manager Template, in JSON format.

 In the below script, feel free to change the VM Name, along with other parameters.
 The public DNS name for this VM will be generated by combining your VM name, with a random guid, to ensure it is unique, and the deployment completes without conflicts.